Het-Mengar66/Insight-Deck-Dashboard/README.md

 ## ⚡ Built with Streamlit

 Powered by [Streamlit](https://streamlit.io/), a cutting-edge Python framework designed to transform data scripts into beautiful, shareable web apps in minutes—no front-end experience required.
 Streamlit enables rapid prototyping and seamless interaction, making your data come alive with minimal code.

 ---

-## 🤖 AI powered Features

-✨ Newly Integrated Feature – The dashboard now comes with Generative AI capabilities to create highly personalized and professional emails instantly!

-With Google Gemini API seamlessly integrated, you can:

-Auto-generate personalized student emails based on selected data (branch, year, interests, etc.).

-Customize tone — formal, friendly, or persuasive — in one click.

-Preview before sending, ensuring your outreach stays relevant and engaging.

-Save time and increase response rates by avoiding manual drafting.

----